On the first of May, 2020,The Anglican Church of the Valley began holding in-person worship services after a two month pause.

 There is no music or singing at the service for the time being.
 The primary way that coronavirus spreads is through droplets in the air produced when people sneeze, cough, talk or sing.
 Singing produces many more of these droplets than talking so we will not be singing for a little while.
 It is now a state mandate that attendees wear masks during the service.
 Mask wearing combined with social distancing is the most effective and practical way to prevent the spread of this disease when you are gathering with others.
 Of course, you will need to remove your mask to receive communion and directions will be given about this during the service.

-Communion will be distributed under the form of bread alone and the priest will bring communion to you rather than the congregation forming a communion line.
 There will be no passing of the peace, no coffee hour and no Adult Sunday School until further notice.
-Worship will begin at 11 am, please try to be at the Temple and seated ten minutes prior to the beginning of the service.
+Worship will begin at 11 am,

-I thank you in advance for your cooperation and I ask for your patience as we try to do things in a different way.
-Hopefully, we can begin to ease these restrictions soon and return to our normal practice in a few months.
+I thank you in advance for your cooperation and I ask for your patience as we try to keep everyone safe.
+Hopefully, we can continue to return to a more normal service process over the next several months.

 Blessings to all,